Apply for probate

 - have submitted tax forms to HMRC and waited 20 working days, if you need to pay Inheritance Tax

 The person who died must have lived in England or Wales most of the time.

-The probate registry will keep the original will.
-If you make a copy of it for your records, do not remove any staples or bindings from the original.
+The probate registry will keep the original will and any additions to it.
+If you make a copy of these for your records, do not remove any staples or bindings from them.

 Apply for probate by post

-The form you need to fill in depends on if the person left a will or not.
+The form you need to fill in depends on whether the person left a will or not.

 You need to pay before you send the form.